Paving the road for autonomous mobility

 After many years of operating without type approval and based on local exemption permits with the need for service attendants on board, recent regulatory developments in a couple of European countries and on European Commission level foster the adoption of fleets of true SAE level 4 autonomous vehicles on European public roads.
 The presentation will focus on regulatory requests and current challenges and solutions from an AV industry point of view.

-Session 4: user experience & business case
+4. User experience & business case

 In this presentation, we will be going into the future business cases of autonomous shuttles with a capacity of 8-12 passengers.
 Based on previous studies in our lab on the acceptance of the technology, willingness to pay for an AV service, and pilots deployed throughout the world, we are describing the potential use cases in the future.